jplayer/react-jPlayer/README.md

 #### `JPlayer`
 **props**
-1. Required: `children` (element or array: elements)`
+1. `children` (element or array: elements)` : Required

-A required component that needs to be the root of any other jPlayer components.
+This component needs to be at the root of any other jPlayer components.
 Handles the states that are applied to the jPlayer DOM element.

 #### `GUI`
 **props**
-1. Required: `children` (element or array: elements)`
+1. `children` (element or array: elements)` : Required

 Should wrap all of the components that the user interacts with.
 Handles the fading in and out when in full screen mode.

 #### `SeekBar`
 **props**
-1. Required: `children` (element or array: elements)`
+1. `children` (element or array: elements)` : Required

 Should wrap the `PlayBar` and `BufferBar`.
 Handles the user being able to seek to a new time when the user clicks, drags or touches on the progress bar.